 - Students may call 740-593-1616 and schedule an initial appointment to initiate services at CPS for the first time, or clients seeking to return to services at CPS after a "break" in receiving services.
 Initial appointment will help students to decide what services may be best suited for their needs.

 - If you request a consult with a psychiatrist and/or your intake appointment counselor recommends that you be evaluated by a psychiatrist, a psychiatric appointment may be made at the end of the session.
 Please know if CPS psychiatrists are not available to see you within a reasonable period of time, your intake counselor will discuss with you the possibility of referral to Campus Care physician or an outside provider, when clinically appropriate.

 Preparing for your first psychiatric appointment:

-- You will be given the Psychiatric Questionnaire at the end of the Drop-in session when a psychiatric appointment is made.
+- You will be given the Psychiatric Questionnaire at the end of the first session when a psychiatric appointment is made.
 You must complete this form before coming for your first appointment with the psychiatrist.